EliAndrewC/l7r/setting/l7r.md

 A branch from a sacred camphor tree in the Kitsune Forest was cut the night before the Setsubun New Year's Festival.
 This tree was famous among pilgrims for producing a faint humming sound when the wind passed through its branches at certain times of year, which Fox priests have identified as being produced by the kami dwelling within.
 The branch was cut cleanly with a fine saw.

-The Fox clan believes the branch was taken to be carved into a high-quality musical instrument, as camphor wood from ancient trees is prized by instrument makers, and this particular branch would be recognized by any master craftsman as extraordinary material.
+The Fox Clan believes the branch was taken to be carved into a high-quality musical instrument, as camphor wood from ancient trees is prized by instrument makers, and this particular branch would be recognized by any master craftsman as extraordinary material.
 The Fox have posted this bounty for the recovery of the branch or any object crafted from it, and separately for the identification of whoever cut it.
 Fox priests have determined that the kami of the camphor tree is deeply distressed and identified this as the cause of the unseasonable fog in the surrounding area.

-Kakita Ikura the musician (second cousin, once removed, to Kakita Toshimoko, the daimyo of the Kakita family) departed unexpectedly, journeying home during the Setsubun festival rather than enjoying the festivities.
+Kakita Ikura the musician (second cousin, once removed, to Kakita Toshimoko, the daimyo of the Kakita Family) departed unexpectedly, journeying home during the Setsubun festival rather than enjoying the festivities.
 He has not been officially listed as a person of interest in the case.

 #### **Shione Agus** [50 koku]

 Kakita Foruku challenged Shione Agus to a duel on the Autumnal equinox of last year, and Agus fled Kyuden Kakita rather than answer him.
-A Mantis clan man answering to the name Agus was recently spotted in Shiro Suzume.
+A Mantis Clan man answering to the name Agus was recently spotted in Shiro Suzume.

 #### **The Silk-Stained Three** [50 koku]